DelphiWorlds/Codex/README.md

 #### Insert Paths

 Allows insertion of predefined paths into a project.
 Useful if you find you are often inserting the same paths into projects.

-!!!!
-Might help to have an image or 2 here

-#### Resource Files

-!!!!
-Revisit this - might need to include in 1.5.1

 #### Show Effective Paths